mimunzar/cz.vutbr.fit.cphoto.deit-vis-loc/README.txt

 Usage for Model Training [TODO]
 -------------------------------

-First download the GeoPose3K dataset [3].
-The dataset should have the following
+First download the GeoPose3K  dataset  [TODO].
+The  dataset  should  have  the following structure:
-structure:

     .
     ├── database_segments